 The reason that standards are vital to the construction industry is that the sector has significant problems that can be solved when applying a system or structure.
 For example, from my experience as a head of design, I had to deal with uncoordinated drawings with little attention to detail, spend hours layering drawings or deal with the fact that the site manager didn't receive or followed the latest changes in the construction plans.
 The construction site is a complex ecosystem; without a system and a structured approach delays and errors occur. with a major impact on time and budget.

 Another benefit of using ISO 19650 is that the new international standard reinforces the Employer/client/appointing party providing a structured process to support BIM project implementation.
 The standard highlights the client's leading role in the early stages of the digital collaboration to establish the project's information requirements and the collaborative platform, the Common data environment, CDE.
 These requirements will set the basis for the design, construction, and operation of the asset.
-As a result, the client influences the digital collaboration and the quality of deliverables.
+You can also read the interview on Asset information requirements here.
+As a result, the client influences digital collaboration and the quality of deliverables.
 If the client doesn't provide information requirements in line with ISO, then we can say that the project is not based on ISO 19650.

 ISO 19650 Cons